uwcartlab/webmapping/Chapter02/readme.md

 ###### Figure 4.4: The console showing the executed statement

 Next, is the problem with the code in the loop or the loop itself?
-To see if the loop is executing, let's move our `console.log` statement to the first order of business within the loop (Example 4.6):
+To see if the loop is executing, move the `console.log` statement to the first order of business within the loop (Example 4.6):

 ###### Example 4.6: Move the `console.log` statement inside the loop in _main.js_